Build a better budget for 2018

 - Case in point: If a product launch is delayed by six months, it is difficult to compensate for the missed revenue opportunity for the remaining part of the year.
 It is also unfair to hold a sales team accountable for missing sales goals for a product that is not yet available.
 For this reason, it is important to update your budget on a quarterly basis, at minimum.

 Borislava Baeva has significant experience in Financial Analysis, a chosen focus that allows her to stay engaged in the growth of client businesses by establishing reporting tools that provide actionable information.
 Borislava is experienced in building complex financial models to evaluate new products, international expansions, divestitures and acquisitions.
 Her industry experience includes retail, manufacturing, hospitality, fitness, and sports entertainment.
 In her free time, she strives to balance the demands of her professional life with other favorite activities that include yoga and the exploration of Chicago's rich music and cultural scene.

-Want to hire Borislava for your next financial planning & analysis project?
+Want to hire Borislava for your next budgeting project?
 Email firstname.lastname@example.org.